 threatened to arrest Igor on the spot, thereby ending, for the day, the infamous art project.

-Yes, it was a pleasant way to the pass that particular day.
+Yes, it was a pheasant way to the pass that particular day.

 Of course, the boys remember the bird scout cookies incident